Terkwood/vision/README.md

 Much of the [HTML and javascript basis](static/index.html) were made possible through openly licensed work from the [Tensorflow.js COCO-SSD model](https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd).
 Thank you.

-The drawing of bounding boxes was mostly made possible by [Paul Irish's demo of multi-touch](https://www.paulirish.com/demo/multi).
+The drawing of bounding boxes was almost entirely made possible by [Paul Irish's demo of multi-touch](https://www.paulirish.com/demo/multi).
+Thank you.